 The primary purpose of our visit was to provide the boys with exposure to foreigners.
 There were 14 of us representing 7 different countries – Brazil, Mexico, India, Japan, China, the U.S., and Canada.
 My colleague Gopal from India brought his guitar, and my colleague Marcel from Brazil brought his soccer ball.

 Tidiane timed our visit to have us arrive in the afternoon at the time the children were praying, so we could see them do that.
 Afterward, it was time to eat, and we were served supper after the children received theirs.
 We ate the same thing as the children, and it was a nutritious meal.
+We provided the funding for the meal – not only for what we ourselves ate, but also for the children’s food.
 While the children ate, the director gave us a talk about the facility and the work they do there.

 After that, it was time for us to interact with the children.
-Our Brazilian team members, Mauricio and Marcel, organized a soccer game.
+Our Brazilian and Mexican team members, Mauricio, Mario, and Marcel, organized a football (soccer) game.

 After that, Gopal played some Bollywood songs that involved yodeling – I had no idea that there was an Indian artist who yodeled!
-While he played, some members of our group got the children started dancing.
+While he played, some members of our group encouraged the children to start dancing.
 There was much laughter and smiles all around.
 We had an opportunity to tour the place and see the classrooms.

 After a couple of hours, it was time for us to head out.
-Those who wished to donate funds to the operation gave them to Tidiane, who consolidated all the donations and give the lump sum to L’Empire’s director.
+Those who wished to donate additional funds to the operation beyond what we had given for the meal gave them to Tidiane, who consolidated all the donations and give the lump sum to L’Empire’s director.

 I was glad to see the work that L’Empire was doing to offer boys hope for a better life, and I hope they’ll achieve their dream of building a new, bigger place that can help more children.